 13.3.
 NON-PERMANENT RESIDENT ALIENS

 A Non-Permanent Resident Alien is a non-U.S. citizen authorized to live and work in the U.S. on a temporary basis.
-Non-Permanent Resident Alien borrowers are eligible for the following (see matrix details):
+Non-Permanent Resident Alien borrowers are eligible (refer to matrix details).